Glutathione supports cellular health by finding and eliminating free radicals (1).

-Glutathione (y-L-Glutamyl-L-cysteinyglycine) is a free radical scavenging antioxidant that is an endogenous in the body (2).
+Glutathione (y-L-Glutamyl-L-cysteinyglycine) is a free radical neutralizer that is an endogenous in the body (2).
 It is primarily synthesized in the liver and consists of the amino acids glycine, glutamic acid, and cysteine (3).

 Glutathione can be sourced from meats, fruits, and vegetables but dietary intake does not raise levels of glutathione in the body.
 Cellular glutathione increases during exercise.
 Glutathione decreases with age (3).

-Pure Nootropics' Glutathione Capsules provides a complex of 500 mg of Glutathione (Reduced from Setria ®), 100 mg of Milk Thistle Extract target="_blank" (Silybum marianum standardized to 80 mg Silymarin Flavinoids), and 50 mg of Alpha-Lipoic Acid.
-Suggested use for adults is 1 capsule by mouth on an empty stomach daily, or as directed by your healthcare practitioner.
+Pure Nootropics' Glutathione Capsules provides 500 mg of Glutathione per capsule.
+Suggested use for adults is 1 capsule (or 500 mg powder weighed on a digital milligram scale) by mouth on an empty stomach daily, or as directed by your healthcare practitioner.

 For further information, please see our References Tab above.